Geo-omics/WLE-Acidobacteria-Genomes/README.md

 Microcystis_PCC_7806SL.genes.faa contains amino acid sequences for all predicted Microcystis strain 7806SL genes.

 P_denitrificans_glycolate_util_genes.faa includes published amino acid sequences for novel proteins that allow glycolate use.

+sra_explorer_curl_wrapper, sra_explorer_fastq_download.sh, and Lakes_Champlain_Mendota_sra_explorer_fastq_download.sh were used to download Public Amplicon Sequence data from freshwater lakes.

+iu-filter-quality-minoche.sh quality screens and trims downloaded amplicon sequence data.

+sra_explorer_iu_gen_configs_input.txt contains information on how samples are paired for QC.

+batch_bbduk.sh was used to QC single-end sequencing datasets downloaded from NCBI.

+Acidobacteria_16S_blast_wrapper.sh and Cyanobacteria_16S_blast_wrapper.sh were used to map variable regions of amplicon reads to reference sequences.